ayush7gupta/restfulStack/README.md

 1. Open the browser and visit http://localhost:8081

 Now we are good to go and all the operations can be performed.
-The reult of all the operation is an object consisting of a message and the current state of stack(display all teh integers in it).
+The reult of all the operation is an object consisting of a message and the current state of stack(display all the integers in it).

 # Github Actions
 The project supports project build and docker build whenever there is a push or a pull request to master.

 # Test Cases
-The project consist of unit test cases that will be trigerred with gradle build.
+The project consist of **unit test cases** that will be trigerred with gradle build command: ``` ./gradlew build```